itsjustlife/dimmi/ARKHIVE/Who/Individuals/Fictional_Mythological_Characters/Zeus_Greek_God.md

+WHAT: Thunderbolt
+WHEN: Mythic Age
-WHAT: Thunderbolt; WHEN: Mythic Age; WHERE: Mount Olympus
+WHERE: Mount Olympus